-Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cards move up
+Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cardinals move up

 7. Arizona Cardinals (6-3) | Last week’s rank: 12

 Everything about the winning Hail Mary touchdown was fantastic, from Kyler Murray’s throw to DeAndre Hopkins’s catch.
 Stop debating whether the throw or the catch was better.
 They were both tremendous.
 But there’s little time for the Cardinals to savor it, with the quick turnaround for Thursday’s meeting with the Seahawks.
-That’s a rematch of another dramatic Cards triumph this season.
+That’s a rematch of another dramatic Cardinals triumph this season.

 8. Baltimore Ravens (6-3) | Last week’s rank: 4